The Problem for Christian Couples Seeing Secular Couples Therapists

 I take pains to explain that Couples Therapy inc. is a science-based practice that deeply appreciates the importance of faith, and for many distressed couples, it is often an essential part of their healing.

 We knew that Christian couples counseling was most effective when it was science-based.
-We were excited to finally recruit two couples therapists with both a high level of scientific training and impeccable Christian credentials.
+We were excited to finally recruit a couples therapist with both a high level of scientific training and impeccable Christian credentials.

 Christian couples counseling reflects and deepens the dimension of faith instead of marginalizing it.

-Families of faith, whether they are Christian, Jewish, Muslim, Baha’i, or any other faith for that matter, have a right to expect their couples therapist to be curious, and to ask questions.
+Families of faith, whether they are Christian, Jewish, Muslim, Baha’i, or any other religion for that matter, have a right to expect their couples therapist to be curious and to ask questions.

 Families of faith should not be understood too quickly.

 Science and faith can operate harmoniously because they both grapple with the big questions of life.
 Why are we here?
 And how should we be with one another?

 The most powerful challenge to atheists view of the world lies within the world itself: the simple reality of existence.
 Why is there existence?
 Forget things as complex as life.
 Just consider the being of anything: space, time, matter in any form.
 Is there some law, some axiom, that demands there be existence independent of an underlying force that brought it into being?
 Even if we posit that the universe and all existence are eternal, the question remains: Why is there an is?
 Its a question that calls for an answer.
 Gerald Schroeder